paulmagadi/JavaScript/Change-content-of-HTML/README.md

 - Adds event listeners to each image-related button.
 - When a button is clicked, it changes the src attribute of the image element to display a different image.

+#### On click the buttons, the HTML contents changes to the following;
-#### Change content Button
+1. Change content Button
-1. <p>Good morning Gentlemen.
+ <p>Good morning Gentlemen.
 This is the original content of this page.
 I will use JavaScript to change it to a new content.</p>
 Will change to:
 - <p>This is the new content.
 I have used JavaScript to change it from the original content to this.</p>